viamrobotics/docs/docs/components/board/_index.md

 These are all small computing devices outfitted with GPIO pins that are capable of advanced computation, including running `viam-server`.

 {{% alert title="Note" color="note" %}}
-If you want to use the GPIO pins on your single-board computer to control your robot, the board itself must run `viam-server`.
+If you want to use the GPIO pins on your SBC to control your robot, the board itself must run `viam-server`.
-The GPIO pins of various boards (including Raspberry Pi) are not accessible to external computers.
+The GPIO pins on SBCs are generally not accessible to external computers.
 {{% /alert %}}

-**Computer outfitted with a GPIO Peripheral**:
+**GPIO Peripheral and Computer**:

-A GPIO peripheral can act as the signal wire hub of your robot.
+A device with GPIO pins, like the [numato](/numato) model of board, can still act as the signal wire hub of your robot.
-However, a board like this does not contain a computer to run `viam-server` on the robot, so it can only act as the *board* if you have physically connected it to another computer.
+However, a board like this does not contain a computer to run `viam-server` on the robot, so it can only act as the software hub if you have physically connected it to another computer.

 In this case, the computer running `viam-server` signals through the GPIO peripheral's GPIO pins to communicate with the other hardware components of the robot.

-You can use any computer capable of running `viam-server`, whether it's your personal computer or another machine, as long as it is connected to the GPIO peripheral.

-Most robots with a board need at least the following hardware:

-- A power supply with the correct voltage and current to avoid damaging or power cycling the board.
-See the data sheet of your board model for requirements.

-  - For example, a Raspberry Pi 4 takes a 5V power supply and converts it to 3.3V for its logic circuitry.
-  The easiest way to power it is with a 5V USB-C power supply.
+{{% figure src="img/board-comp-options.png" alt="Image showing two board options: First, running viam-server locally and second, running via a peripheral plugged into the USB port of a computer that is running the viam-server." title="Two different board options: a single-board computer with GPIO pins running `viam-server` locally, or a GPIO peripheral plugged into a desktop computer's USB port, with the computer running `viam-server`." %}}

 ## Configuration

-Supported board models include:
+For configuration information, first click on one of the following models:

 | Model | Description |
 | ----- | ----------- |